EliLillyCo/github-actions-post-to-pr/README.md

 This github actions allows easy comparision of current and past build execution results through a PR comment.

-e.g. comment the last "master" branch test coverage with the current pull request test coverage.
+e.g. comment the last "main" branch test coverage with the current pull request test coverage.

 This works by saving a build artifacts when the action is executed on branch commits & using those artifacts to provide previous build results.